Personal Accident Plan – Why | How | What

 Life Insurance: A kind of saving plans, they will also pay in the event of accidental and natural death.
 Life insurance plan can also pay out in the event of total permanent disability.
 Usually these plans will NOT make a payout for partial or small costs arising from accident.
 For example, you fractured your leg during your weekend sports and you ended up staying in hospital and spending 2K in total, since you are not permanently disabled, your life insurance plan will not make any payout

 Hospitalization Plans: These plans help you cover cost of medical expenses, usually the room and board charges.
 Due to illness or accident, if the insured was admitted to the hospital, hospitalization plans will help you cover the cost of the rooms and board charges.
-It can include some medications and x-ray charges as well.
+It can include medications and x-ray charges as well.
 Depending on the plan, you can be paid a daily some (E.g. $100) for the number of days you spend in the hospital, up to a maximum limit.
 You will not be paid anything if you are not admitted to the hospital!

 Critical Illness Cover: This is a special plan or rider that is attached to other policy like a life insurance policy.
 It makes a lump-sum payout if the insured if diagnosed with one of the usually 30 major critical illness.
 For example, cancer.
 With the lump sum payout, you are free to do anything with the money, but, usually you will end up using the money for your prolonged medical treatments.